epxlp/individual_genetic_risk/README.md

 90% of people fall between BMI_scores of 5 and 10, the mean BMI difference between the top and bottom of this range is: 2.81kg/m2 BMI=30 versus BMI=27.

+> **For the majority of people knowing your BMI score is very useful / somewhat useful / not very useful (delete as applicable)**
 <br><br>
-> **For the majority of people knowing your BMI score is very useful / somewhat useful / not very useful (delete as applicable)**

-Another way ti think about the sensitivity and specificity values that we calculate earlier is to work out how often we would be right or wrong if we used BMIscore>10 as a prediction for obesity.
+Another way to think about the sensitivity and specificity values that we calculate earlier is to work out how often we would be right or wrong if we used BMIscore>10 as a prediction for obesity.

 ```
 obese <- ifelse(phen$BMIcat=="obese", 1, 0)
 pred_obese <- ifelse(BMI_score>10, 1, 0)
 table(obese, pred_obese)
 ```
-<br><br>

 > **Give the numbers in each category:
 given low risk prediction & did not become obese:
 given low risk prediction & did become obese: